m4ttsch/omscs-notes-notes/information-security/the-security-mindset.md

 ## What Should We Do in Cyber Security?
 There are different things that we can hope to achieve in the field of cyber security.

 First, we can try to make threats go away.
-While this is not an easy feat to achieve, but we can try to discourage criminal activity by introducing computer abuse laws.
+This is not an easy feat to achieve, but we can try to discourage criminal activity by introducing computer abuse laws.

 We can reduce vulnerabilities, but we are never going to have zero vulnerabilities.
 Complex systems are error-prone, and some of those errors will expose vulnerabilities that can be exploited.